 As one of the nation’s largest living adult generations, Baby Boomers are a huge slice of the customer pie for foodservice operators.
 However, today’s seniors crave independence and culinary adventure, and have no intentions of compromising their lifestyles, according to Sharon Olson of the Culinary Visions Panel.

 The good news?
-Before you rush to overhaul your services, a recent study found that many of the dining and foodservice characteristics boomers want and expect in healthcare and assisted living facilities already exist.
+Before you rush to overhaul your services, a study found that many of the dining and foodservice characteristics boomers want and expect in healthcare and assisted living facilities already exist.
 Meeting the high standards of today’s boomers is often a matter of fine-tuning your operations to keep pace with the trends among this demanding age group.

 Trend #1: Boomers want a dining experience that allows them to socialize

-A recent survey from Chicago’s Culinary Visions shows that 92 percent of seniors who have yet to join a senior living community agreed that being proud to invite family and friends to dine with them was important.
+A survey from Chicago’s Culinary Visions shows that 92 percent of seniors who have yet to join a senior living community agreed that being proud to invite family and friends to dine with them was important.
 Moreover, 71 percent of seniors age 65 and older say a clean interior space is very important whenever they’re dining away from home, according to research from FSD.

 Essentially, with boomers it’s important to emphasize a quality experience over a speedy visit.
 Aesthetics can go a long way in elevating foodservice: from more modern trays and servingware for in-room dining to more on trend décor in retail foodservice applications.
 Since most retail foodservice in healthcare environments is visible, for example, make sure it has form and function.
 The same goes for assisted living facilities – the more thought that goes into the aesthetics, the more likely patrons are to spend time there.